Ayyanstuff/Ayyanstuff/README.md

-im a macOS software / application developer and a roblox scriper / builder and asset creator
+im a roblox lua scriper / builder and asset creator

 ---------------------------------------------------------------------
- tools i use - xcode and roblox studio

- languages i use are C++ lua and swift
-I dont use any other tools for programming like visual studio code

-I only use the ones the a put above.
+ status currently - more active if you want to contact me or have any questions ask me on twitter or email me

+ I wont be able to respond to every person who has contacted me I apolagize for that

 ---------------------------------------------------------------------